 As it happened, Andrew Skinner, of the University of Glasgow, was in Manhattan the next year, promoting the six-volume Oxford commemorative edition of Smith’s works that he had co-edited.
 With a wink and nudge, Skinner also suggested I purchase the two-volume edition of Sir James Steuart’s An Inquiry into the Principles of Political Oeconomy that he had prepared for the Sottish Economic Society.
 I’ve always been glad that I did.

 It was about then, too, that I read Douglas Vickers article on “Adam Smith on the Status of the Theory of Money” in the Skinner-edited volume, Essays on Adam Smith, with its discussion of “the enigma of Smith’s view of the relative unimportance of money in the explanation of the monetary economy….”
-And the year I began reading Milton Friedman.
+T The next year I began reading Milton Friedman.

 Three years after that, Paul Volcker engineered an experiment in the role of money in monetary economies whose implications continue to be widely explored. .

 Ever since then, I have been deeply interested in central bankers and what they do.
 Not long after Volcker left office, An economist friend casually remarked that people who come to economics from the outside (he meant people like me) are either drawn into its orbit or go flying off on their tangent, never to return.
 I had been drawn in.